avital676/FlightSimulatorApp/README.md

 # FlightSimulatorApp

-Application for communicating with a flight simulator.
+Desktop application for communicating with a flight simulator.